-Soil fungi and trees in changing environment
+Soil fungi and trees in changing environments

 Soil is a part of the natural world that is both affected by and contributing to climate change.
 Soil is one of the largest sources of carbon in the world.
-It is primarily accumulated through plants which fix the carbon from carbon dioxide in the air; the soil then directly absorbs the carbon as the plants decay.
-Additionally, dead leaves and animals are broken down by microbes in the soil and carbon is accumulated.
+It is primarily accumulated through plants which fix the carbon from carbon dioxide in the air; soil then absorbs the carbon as plants decay.
+Additionally, dead leaves and animals are broken down by microbes in the soil, and carbon is accumulated.
 In the forest ecosystem, tree growth largely depends on the nutrients available in the soil; and the transfer of carbon through roots to the soil regulates ecosystem processes.